Avani Lekhara

-Avani Lekhara (born 8 November 2001) is an Indian Paralympic rifle shooter and disability rights advocate.
-She is the first Indian woman to win a gold medal at the Paralympic Games and win multiple medals in a single edition of the Paralympics.
-Competing in the SH1 classification, Lekhara made history at the 2020 Tokyo Paralympics by securing gold in the women's 10m air rifle standing event and bronze in the 50m rifle 3 positions.
-She went on to break her own world record at the 2024 Paralympics, further solidifying her position as one of India’s most accomplished para-athletes.
+Avani Lekhara (born 8 November 2001) is an Indian para rifle shooter.
+Competing in the SH1 classification, she is India's first-ever female gold medallist at the Paralympic Games, winning the gold medal at the 2020 Tokyo Paralympics.
+She has also won the gold medal in the 2024 Paris Paralympics, becaming the first Indian woman to win back-to-back gold medals.

-After sustaining a spinal cord injury in a car accident in 2012, Lekhara took up shooting as part of her rehabilitation.
-Her success has not only earned her accolades such as the Major Dhyan Chand Khel Ratna and Padma Shri but has also positioned her as a prominent figure in disability advocacy.
-Through her achievements and public engagements, she has helped shift perceptions around disability and gender in Indian sports, promoting greater inclusivity in both policy and public attitudes.

 Early life and education

 Lekhara is from Jaipur, Rajasthan.
 A car accident in 2012, at the age of 11, left her with complete paraplegia.
 Her father encouraged her to join sports, training in archery but moving to shooting in which she found her true passion.
 She currently studies law in Rajasthan University, India.
 She was a student of Kendriya Vidyalaya 3 (Jaipur), where she received her first gold medal in regional match of shooting.

-She won a gold medal in the 10m air rifle standing and a bronze medal in the 50m rifle 3 positions at the 2020 Summer Paralympics.
-Lekhara is ranked the World No. 1 in Women's 10m Air Rifle SH1 as per World Shooting Para Sport Rankings.
-She has been given out of turn appointment as Assistant Conservator of Forest by the Government of Rajasthan.

 Career

 Lekhara began shooting in 2015, inspired by former Olympic champion Abhinav Bindra and has since won several national and international titles.

-She is coached by Chandra Shekhar.

-Paralympic career

-She is the first Indian woman to win a Paralympic gold medal.
-Lekhara won India's first gold medal at the 2020 Summer Paralympics.
-With a score of 249.6 points in the final event, she set a Paralympic record.
+Lekhara won the gold medal in the women's 10m air rifle SH1 and a bronze medal in the 50m rifle 3 positions at the 2020 Summer Paralympics.
+She became the first Indian woman to win a Paralympic gold medal and set the paralympic record in the women's 10m air rifle SH1.

-On 3 September 2021, she became the first Indian female Paralympian to win two medals in Paralympics history after claiming bronze in women's 50m air rifle standing event.
+On 3 September 2021, she became the first Indian female Paralympian to win two medals in Paralympic history after claiming bronze in the women's 50m air rifle standing event.

+In March 2024, she won a bronze medal at the World Cup in New Delhi, scoring 227.0 points.

-In Paralympics 2024 at Paris, she won a gold in women's 10m air rifle standing SH1.
-She became the first Indian women athlete to win three paralympic medals.
+At the 2024 Summer Paralympics in Paris, she won a gold in women's 10m air rifle standing SH1.
+She became the first Indian woman athlete to win three Paralympic medals.